-Each facet of the plan is achieved through collaboration within the Subject Curriculum Committees, which include numeracy and literacy sub-committees, languages and humanities committees, as well as a CRT analysis/Academic Initiatives committee.
-These committees bring together all teachers teaching in a similar subject area from grades kindergarten to twelve.
+Each facet of the plan is achieved through collaboration within the Curriculum Committees, which have included numeracy and literacy sub-committees, languages and humanities committees, as well as a Provincial Assessment Analysis/Academic Initiatives committee.
+These committees bring together all educators teaching in a similar subject area from Grades Kindergarten to Twelve, as well as educators from different disciplines working on a common project or problem.
 These groups have brought countless new academic initiatives to the school and the academic plan has been furthered through an enhanced professional development process, which includes opportunity for exposure to new national and international ideas both within the knowledge base of the faculty, as well as at conferences, seminars and workshops inside and outside of Canada.

-For further information on either the school’s Curriculum Plan or the many new curricular initiatives underway at St. Bonaventure’s, please feel free to contact Dr. O’Leary directly at email@example.com
+For further information on either the school’s Curriculum Plan or the many new curricular initiatives underway at St. Bonaventure’s, please feel free to contact Mrs. Annette Mallay directly at email@example.com